-Before performing this procedure, HPE recommends identifying the processor-heatsink module components.
+- Before performing this procedure, HPE recommends identifying the processor-heatsink module components. - Intelligent System Tuning supports specific processors and configurations.
+For more information, see the product QuickSpecs on the HPE website.

 - · The components included with the hardware option kit - T-30 Torx screwdriver